rust-lang/rust/CONTRIBUTING.md

 want Clippy to crash on your code and we want it to be as reliable as the suggestions from Rust compiler errors.

-We have prioritization labels and sync-blocker label like below.
+We have prioritization labels and a sync-blocker label, which are described below.
 - [P-low][p-low]: Requires attention (fix/response/evaluation) by a team member but isn't urgent.
 - [P-medium][p-medium]: Should be addressed by a team member until the next sync.
-- [P-high][p-high]: Should be immediately addressed and will require a out-of-cycle sync or a backport.
+- [P-high][p-high]: Should be immediately addressed and will require an out-of-cycle sync or a backport.
 - [L-sync-blocker][l-sync-blocker]: An issue that "blocks" a sync.
 Or rather: before the sync this should be addressed, e.g. by removing a lint again, so it doesn't hit beta/stable.